P&G London Plant: Incidents

 36 year old Kevin Scott-Dean, of Southend-on-Sea, was decapitated on a washing powder process line.
 P&G UK was fined £18,000 by local magistrates on 28 February 1996 for breaching the Health and Safety at Work etc. Act 1974.
 The plant manager was Dexter Mueller.

 Structure

 The site has its own fire service unit.

 The east-west London, Tilbury and Southend line, the Tilbury Loop Line, runs directly to the north of the site.
 There is a Co-op distribution centre nearby to the west, and a large National Grid substation to the south-west.

-Production

-It makes well-known laundry detergents.